 Our Bhavana-Effect cultivates being that results from our work to awaken the potential future, integrate new mindsets and practices, and sustain continual learning and inquiry.

-An inquiry into the nature of being that engages your whole being, as body, mind, and language.
-Through an ontological inquiry (into the nature of what it is to be human) we increase self-awareness and cultivate insight that expands our potential.
+An inquiry into the nature of being that engages your body, mind, and language.
+Through an ontological inquiry (into the nature of what it is to be human) we increase self-awareness and cultivate insight that expands potential.

 A transition that evolves our mindset beyond past frames of reference.
-Through an integral approach, we identify and operationalize support structures and practices.
+Through an integral approach, we identify and support new structures and practices.
 We become aware of outmoded perceptions which encourages a process of unlearning.

-Engaging in a life of contemplative practice supports continual learning, increased levels of awareness and intentional action.
-A sustained practice grounds one in a commitment to maintain growth.
+Engaging in a life of contemplative practice supports continual learning and unlearning, increased levels of awareness and intentional action.
+A sustained practice grounds one in a commitment to maintaining growth.

 Are you ready to support the core of your being?